Top Picks for Day Adventures from the Emerald City

 Bison at Northwest Trek Wildlide Park.
 Photo courtesy of Northwest Trek.

-Northwest Trek Wildlife Park sits 56.8 miles from Seattle in the shadow of Mount Rainier.
+Northwest Trek Wildlife Park sits nearly 60 miles from Seattle in the shadow of Mount Rainier.
 This kid-friendly spot by Eatonville is a Pacific Northwest favorite, dazzling generations with wildlife encounters.
-Although the park’s iconic Discovery Tram Tours are temporarily halted to comply with COVID-19 restrictions, there is a silver lining.
-On select days and for an added fee, you can drive your own vehicle around the Free Roam area, where bison, elk and mountain goats are known to wander.
+The park’s Discovery Tram Tours were temporarily halted to comply with COVID-19 restrictions.
+However, the park plans to launch new electric trams in the summer of 2022.
+On select days and for an added fee, you can drive your vehicle around a free roam area, where bison, elk and mountain goats are known to wander.
+Tours in an open-air jeep are also available.

 Aside from the drive, a series of walking paths leads to large enclosures where grizzly bears, cougars, bobcats, black bears, foxes and wolves can safely be seen.
 Elsewhere around the park, there are even more animals and kid-friendly areas to enjoy, making this a memorable getaway for the family.